ramSeraph/pmtiles_mosaic/README.md

     *   Defaults to `github_release`.
 *   `--no-cache`: By default, the tool caches tile data in a temporary file to speed up processing.
 Use this flag to disable caching.

+#### Merging Multiple Sources

+When you provide multiple `--from-source` arguments, the script combines them into a single logical tileset.
+This is useful for patching, updating, or merging different tilesets.
+The order of the sources is important.

+*   **Tile Data:** If a tile exists in more than one source, the tile from the *first* source specified on the command line will be used.
+For example, if you run `partition --from-source A --from-source B ...`, and a tile exists in both `A` and `B`, the one from `A` will be included in the output.
+This allows you to overlay or patch a base tileset with updates.

+*   **Metadata:** The metadata for the final partitioned tileset is also merged:
+    *   For most metadata fields (like `name`, `description`, `attribution`, etc.), the value from the first source that contains that field is used.
+    *   The `vector_layers` metadata is handled differently.
+It is merged from all sources.
+If multiple sources define a vector layer with the same `id`, their definitions are combined.
+The `minzoom` will be the minimum of all definitions, and the `maxzoom` will be the maximum, effectively expanding the layer's visibility to cover the full range of all sources.

 ### `partition-basic`

 > [!NOTE]